Home | News & Insights |

 For many businesses, verifying the identity of their clients is vital to remaining compliant with legislation- think Know Your Customer or Customer Due Diligence.
 This can often involve a whole different set of paperwork that your employees have to fill in.
 With the ability to enable an advanced ID checker, we’ve found a way to combine these two separate steps into one simplified transaction.

-Indeed, before your clients can access your document, they’ll first have to provide some personal information and passport/driver’s licence details.
-This will be then screened against our global database to instantly verify the identity of your client, ensuring only the right people can view your documents.
+Indeed, before your clients can access your document, they’ll first have to provide some personal information and passport/driver’s license details.
+This will then be screened against our global database to instantly verify the identity of your client, ensuring only the right people can view your documents.

 This makes life easier for your clients, enabling them to pay for your goods and services straight away, without any additional hassle to themselves.
-Collecting payments instantly also brings many benefits for your business such as improved cash flow and better financial modelling.
+Collecting payments instantly also brings many benefits to your business, such as improved cash flow and better financial modelling.

 For businesses looking to create a true digital ecosystem, we know what an important role APIs can play.
 That’s why we’ve added API integration capabilities into our platform.
 An API allows your applications to interact with one another, specifying how these platforms and workspaces can and should collaborate.
 APIs ultimately integrate a number of different application functions into one streamlined ecosystem, making your business processes more efficient and user-friendly for your employees.